 Professor Ernst joined the Georgetown faculty in the 1988-89 academic year.
-He is the author of Lawyers Against Labor (1995), for which he received the Littleton Griswold Award of the American Historical Association and co-editor of Total War and the Law (2003).
-In 1996, he was a Fulbright Research Scholar at the National Library of New Zealand, and in 1998 he was the Jack and Margaret Sweet Visiting Professor of History at Michigan State University.
-He was a John Simon Guggenheim Memorial Foundation Fellow during the 2003-04 academic year.
-From 2006 to 2010, he was co-editor of “Studies in Legal History,” a book series sponsored by the American Society for Legal History and the University of North Carolina Press.
+He is the author of Lawyers Against Labor (1995), for which he received the Littleton Griswold Award of the American Historical Association, and Tocqueville’s Nightmare (2014).
+In 1996, he was a Fulbright Research Scholar at the National Library of New Zealand; in 2003-04, he was a John Simon Guggenheim Memorial Foundation Fellow; and in 2015-16, he was a Law and Public Affairs Fellow at Princeton University.
+From 2006 to 2010, he was co-editor of “Studies in Legal History,” the book series of the American Society for Legal History (ASLH).
+In 2022, he delivered the Maurice and Muriel Fulton Lecture in Legal History at the University of Chicago Law School.
+In 2023 he received the Craig Joyce Medal for “extraordinary and sustained volunteer service” to the ASLH.
+Since 2008, he has been a moderator of Legal History Blog.
 He teaches courses in American Legal History and Property.

 Scholarship